TranThangBin/.dotfiles/README.md

 nix --extra-experimental-features "nix-command flakes" run home-manager/master -- switch --flake $HOME/.dotfiles --impure
 ```

-For follow up rebuild you only need to use `home-manager switch --impure` since I have alias the target file part
+For follow up rebuild on zsh we can use `home-manager switch --impure` use `which home-manager` if you are confused

-> [!NOTE]
->
-> `hyprland` and `hyprlock` should be managed by your native package manager.
-Also just want to throw `hyprpolkitagent` as a reminder.
-> Use `uwsm` with systemd-boot